tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

   - If you agree, what are you going to do about it ... in the next 30 DAYS?
   - If you agree, what are you going to do about it ... in the next 12 MONTHS?

-1. Are You an "18-Second Manager"?
+- **Are You an "18-Second Manager"?**
-"He [Christopher] had learned when he was still very young that if he kept quiet, the other person would eventually fill the silence: 'Everyone has a story to tell, if only you have the patience to wait for it and not get in the way of it.'"—Charles McCarry, Christopher's Ghosts, on the protagonist, Paul Christopher, a CIA field officer In How Doctors Think, Dr. Jerome Groopman reports that ... the best source of evidence ... on a patient's malady is ... the patient.
+- In How Doctors Think, Dr. Jerome Groopman reports that ... the best source of evidence ... on a patient's malady is ... the patient.
 Then he trundles out research demonstrating that docs interrupt their patients, on average, 18 seconds after the patient starts speaking.
-I cannot point to equivalent research (though it's doubtless out there), but I will bet you a beer, or a 6-pack, or a case, or a Bud 51 truck's full of brew that there are, per capita, as many "18-second interrupters" among managers as among docs.
+I cannot point to equivalent research (though it's doubtless out there), but I will bet you a beer, or a 6-pack, or a case, or a Bud  truck's full of brew that there are, per capita, as many "18-second interrupters" among managers as among docs.
-So ...
+- So ...
 Stop.
 Quit bloody interrupting.

 1. Get the Story.
 "It was much later that I realized Dad's secret.
 He gained respect by giving it.
 He talked and listened to the fourth-grade kids in Spring Valley who shined shoes the same way he talked and